-Caldwell University reserves the right to cancel a course for which there is insufficient enrollment, to limit registration, and to change instructors when necessary.
+The College reserves the right to cancel a course in which there is insufficient enrollment, to limit registration, and to change instructors when necessary.
+Information in the summer catalog or posted on this website is subject to change.
+Please check your bill and schedule carefully for any changes.

-Course Changes - Add/Drop/Withdrawal
+Course Changes - (Add/Drop/Withdrawal)